 Clicking the “Wireless Properties” button in the “General” section will take you to the properties of your wireless connection.
 Disable the option “Look for other wireless networks while connected to this network” under the “Connection” tab.

 Open “Network and Sharing Center” and click on your wireless connection name.
 This time click the “Properties” button in the “Activity” section.

 You will be taken to the “Wi-Fi Properties” pop-up window and click the “Configure” button to connect to your wireless router.
-The next pop-up will show the network connection properties of your wireless router and disable the option “Allow the computer to turn off this device to save power” in the “Power Management” tab.
+The next pop-up will show your wireless router’s network connection properties and disable the option “Allow the computer to turn off this device to save power” in the “Power Management” tab.

 Option 3 – Disable IPv6

 IPv6 addressing was introduced with IPv4 address exhaustion, and currently, both IPv4 and IPv6 are used by most services.
 You can try it out by disabling IPv6 connectivity under your “Power Management”.

 Right-click on the Windows taskbar and click on the option “Task Manager”.
 By default, the “Browser” services will be in a “Running” state that can be seen in the “Services” tab.
 Right-click on the service “Browser” and “Restart” it.

 Restart computer browser service

 Option 5 – Turn off Bluetooth Discovery Mode